 Which safety precautions are continuing?

-Following updated CDC guidance from May 2021, the archdiocesan mask mandate now only applies to all parish faithful who have not received a vaccination.
+The archdiocesan mask guidance now only applies to all parish faithful who have not received a vaccination.
 Masks are optional for those who are fully vaccinated.
 Capacity restrictions and social-distancing measures at archdiocesan parishes will be determined by the parish pastor based on the size and construct of the parish.